 To be eligible for the Equity Program, students must:

-- Be low income; eligibility determined by Promise Grant (BOG) fee waiver
+- Considered low income; eligibility determined by Promise Grant (BOG) fee waiver

-- Be committed to transferring to a 4-year school, or earning an AA degree or certificate
+- Committed to transferring to a 4-year school, or earning an AA degree or certificate

 Requirements to Stay in the Program